-- the person to whom you are legally married; or - if you are not married, the person with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
-He or she: - has been living with you in a conjugal relationship for at least 12 continuous months; - is the parent of your child by birth or adoption; or - has custody and control of your child (or had custody and control immediately before the child turned 19 years of age) and your child is wholly dependent on that person for support.
+The person to whom you are legally married; or

+- If you are not married, the person with whom you are living in a conjugal relationship, and to whom at least one of the following situations applies.
+They: - Have been living with you in a conjugal relationship for at least 12 continuous months; - Is the parent of your child by birth or adoption; or - Have custody and control of your child (or had custody and control immediately before the child turned 19 years of age) and your child is wholly dependent on that person for support.